evt-project/evt.github.io/README.md

 # evt
-New home page for the EVT project.
+Test home page for the EVT project.